jsnjack/xnotitle/README.md

 ====

 ### What is it?
-xnotitle hides title bar for every window that matches specific pattern.
+xnotitle hides title bar for every maximized window that matches specific pattern.
 It was developed as a replacement for [HTitle](https://addons.mozilla.org/en-US/firefox/addon/htitle/) Firefox addon as it is no longer works since Firefox 57

 ### How to use?
 Start `xnotitle` to monitor and hide title bar of the windows.